Back To Top

 The impressive power of the Dyson V16 Piston Animal was apparent during testing, and the new multi-floor floorhead is a significant improvement over the Dyson Gen5detect (which was previously the top pick in this guide before the V16 replaced it), which required swapping heads when transitioning from carpet to hard flooring.

-It has all of the same sensors and lasers you'd expect from a tech-forward brand like Dyson, and the new conical head made light work of all of the pet and human hair in my home.
+It has all the same sensors and lasers you'd expect from a tech-forward brand like Dyson, and the new conical head made light work of pet and human hair in my home.
 The new CleanCompaktor bin also meant that I didn't have to empty it nearly as much as I'm used to.
 In fact, it has 2-3 times the amount of dust bin space of the average cordless vacuum.

 If you have a lot of hard floors in your home, you could also buy the Dyson V16 Piston Animal Submarine (£899.99 at Dyson), which is the exact same vacuum but with an extra wet floor cleaning head.

-Even more excitingly, Dyson will be releasing a self-empty docking station for this model soon - making it similar to the Shark PowerDetect Clean & Empty Cordless Vacuum Cleaner in terms of the hands-free emptying.
+Even more excitingly, Dyson will be releasing a self-empty docking station for this model soon - making it similar to the Shark PowerDetect Speed Clean & Empty Cordless Vacuum Cleaner in terms of the hands-free emptying.
 Of course, this does put the already-expensive price of this Dyson vacuum up even more.

 Read our Dyson V16 Piston Animal Cordless Vacuum review for more details.